Saturday, 30 June 2018

 Ascent 109 m, descent 120 m

-The night had been warm for the first time – summer was on its way at last.
-We packed up and left about 7:45 am, at which time the barrier gate was still locked, but we climbed it without too much difficulty.
+For the first time this year, the night had been warm – summer was on its way at last.
+We packed up and left about 7:45 am, at which time the barrier gate was still locked, but we climbed over it without much difficulty.

 The boulangerie appeared, but the coffee machine did not, and we had to content ourselves with a couple of croissants, which we ate while walking.

 Our plan was to leave the road at the entrance to the château of les Robins, but when we got to the turn-off, it was barred by a gate, so we felt it would be rude to go beyond it, although it would have been easy enough to climb.

 We were not interested in visiting the château, but in getting to the village of Dorat, which this road led to.

 Fortunately, a short distance further along the main road was another track, un-gated, that joined the first turn-off, and we soon arrived at a tiny tar road, crossed the river Dore, on whose banks we had slept last night, and climbed into Dorat.

 There, to our surprise and delight, was a bar, with the door wide open and people sitting outside.
 We hurried to join them and indulge in our first coffee of the day.

 We had saved a bit of meat and bread from dinner, and that made a good little accompaniment.